Documentation Index

 App

-An app is a runnable workflow with a stable input contract.
+An app is a packaged workflow with a stable input contract.
+Think of an app as the unit you expose in your product.
+One app might generate product imagery, another might run try-on, and another might turn still assets into video.
+The integration pattern stays the same.
 You use app endpoints to:- discover what is available

 - inspect the app’s parameters